 On November 2, 2018, the Company entered into an At-the-Market Offering Agreement (the "ATM Agreement") with H.C.
 Wainwright & Co., LLC ("Wainwright") as sales manager.
-Under the terms of the ATM Agreement, the Company will be entitled to sell, at its sole discretion and from time to time as it may choose, common shares in the capital of the Company ("Shares") through Wainwright, with such sales having an aggregate gross sales value of up to \$1,000,000 (the "Offering").
+Under the terms of the ATM Agreement, the Company will be entitled to sell, at its sole discretion and from time to time as it may choose, common stock of the Company ("Shares") through Wainwright, with such sales having an aggregate gross sales value of up to \$1,000,000 (the "Offering").
 The ATM Agreement will remain in full force and effect until the ATM Agreement is terminated.
-As of the date of this filing the Company has not raised any money through the ATM Agreement.
+For the quarter ended January 31, 2019, the Company has sold 235,071 Shares and raised a net of \$178,872, net of issuance costs, through the ATM Agreement.